BannerBye

 Can I set BannerBye to accept cookies instead of rejecting them? +

 No — by design.
-BannerBye is a privacy tool, not a consent-automation tool.
+BannerBye is a privacy tool, not an auto-accept tool.
 We always reject because that's what makes us a privacy tool in the first place.

 There is no toggle in the popup.
-The choice is made at install: install BannerBye, and your consent preference is set to "reject" for every site, forever.
+The choice is made at install: install BannerBye, and your privacy preference is set to "reject" for every site, forever.

 Why does Safari say BannerBye can read my passwords? +